 Point Cloud read/write support.
 In order to obtain the OCI libraries

 Nitro is a library that provides NITF support for PDAL to write LAS-in-NITF files for writers.nitf.
 You must use the specific version of Nitro referenced below for licensing and compatibility reasons.:

 Source: https://github.com/PointCloudLibrary/pcl Conda: https://anaconda.org/conda-forge/pcl

 TileDB is an efficient multi-dimensional array management system which introduces a novel on-disk format that can effectively store dense and sparse array data with support for fast updates and reads.
 It features excellent compression, and an efficient parallel I/O system with high scalability.
-It is used by readers.tiledb and readers.tiledb.:
+It is used by writers.tiledb and readers.tiledb.:

 Source: https://github.com/TileDB-Inc/TileDB Conda: https://anaconda.org/conda-forge/tiledb